 This is why adding conferencing phones can really prove their worth due to their superior audio abilities.
 This is due to including multiple microphones with long-range sensitivity, yet are able to filter out background noises that you might expect in an office.

 The result is a generally clear audio stream that can be inclusive of everyone present, with no one missing out, and a better experience than trying to crowd everyone around a laptop that has a weak microphone.

-There are a ton of other great features that come with this conference phone, including the ability to record to a memory card, bridge calls and connect it to a PA system, easily making it one of the best conference phones you can buy today.
+There are a ton of other great features that come with this conference phone, including the ability to record to a memory card, bridge calls and connect it to a PA system.
+There's even patented OmniSound audio technology that promises crystal-clear, natural HD audio, easily making it one of the best conference phones you can buy today.

 If the Konftel 300IPx above is too expensive, then the Konftel Ego is a great alternative.
-It has a built-in rechargeable battery, which makes it an excellent portable conference phone.
+It has a built-in rechargeable battery that lasts up to 12 hours before needing re-juiced.
+That, combined with its size, makes it an excellent portable conference phone.

 If you want the very best conference phone for hosting large-scale meetings with people around the world, then the Yealink CP960 Optima HD IP Conference Phone is easily the best conference phone you can buy right now.